All D&D 5e books: Sourcebooks, campaign books, modules & more

 No life-saving magic in this adventure: Tomb of Annihilation

-While perhaps one of the most costly adventure books in DnD, Tomb of Annihilation is a thrilling experience where, unlike a lot of higher-level characters, death is permanent.
-The entire adventure is based around the inability to reincarnate people as many could once do and thus implements a brand new, unfightable danger.
+Tomb of Annihilation is a thrilling experience where, unlike a lot of higher-level campaigns, death is permanent.
+The adventure is based around the inability to reincarnate people and thus implements a brand new, unfightable danger.
 It’s thrilling, something completely different, and a must-play.

 Roleplay, famous characters, and classic thievery – Waterdeep: Dragon Heist

-With two different adventures set in Waterdeep, Dragon Heist and Dungeon of the Mad Mage are both perfect for a group intending on jumping straight into another module after completing the first.
-Waterdeep: Dragon Heist is a fantastic DnD 5e book to begin with and includes all the roleplay, thievery, and notable characters any D&D fan needs.
+With two adventures set in Waterdeep, Dragon Heist, and Mad Mage are perfect for a group intending on jumping straight into another module after completing the first.
+Waterdeep: Dragon Heist is a fantastic book to begin with and includes all the roleplay, thievery, and notable characters any D&D fan needs.

 An adventure of cults and gold – Waterdeep: Dungeon of the Mad Mage